mockcomic/Week2Challenge-Portfolio/README.md

 ## Week2Challenge-Portfolio

 This is my online portfolio I made for UC Berkeley coding boot camp.
-I planning on updating this repo as I furture myself in my coding career.

-Below is this critera for the assigment.
+I planning on updating this repo as I nurture myself in my coding career.
+Below is this criteria for the assigment.

 # User Story

 AS AN employer